m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 The Metaphor language is easy to learn.
 It has only a few keywords and takes only a few minutes to get started.
 This guide will show you how.

+## Who is this for?

+Metaphor has many uses.
+Here are some examples of users it can help:

+- Software developers who want consistent, reliable AI assistance
+- Teams collaborating on AI-assisted projects
+- Technical writers creating documentation with AI help
+- Researchers who need reproducible AI interactions
+- Anyone who wants their AI interactions to be more structured and reliable

+While no programming experience is required to use Metaphor, basic familiarity with text editors and file systems will be helpful for following this guide.

 ## How is Metaphor used?